Titling & Registering an Out-of-Country Vehicle

 Make checks or money orders payable to "Oregon DMV."
 To get a vehicle identification number inspection, you must go to a full service or regular DMV office.

 If you are mailing your Application for Title and Registration, you may want to keep the Notice of Transaction Submitted page and a copy of the Bill of Sale in the glove compartment of the vehicle until the registration card is received.
-Note: Due to the added costs of merchant fees, DMV offices only accept cash or checks and do not accept credit or debit cards; however, ATMs are available at most offices.
+Note: All DMV offices accept cash or checks and will be able to accept debit and credit cards for payment by the end of 2016.
+Certain DMV offices are already able to take debit and credit card payments.

 |Providing Proof of Compliance|